santib31/DiabetesRiskScreening/README.md

 ## 📎 Files

-- `Hotel_Bookings.ipynb`: main notebook with all cleaning steps, plots, and insights.
+- `Diabetes_risk_prediction.ipynb`: main notebook with all cleaning steps, plots, and insights.
-- `Cleaned_hotel_bookings.csv`: processed dataset used for interactive dashboard generation.
-- `Hotel bookings - report.pdf`: descriptive report from the analysis.
+- `Diabetes risk prediction - report.pdf`: descriptive report from the analysis.

 ## 🚀 How to Run

-- View the notebook directly in GitHub: [`Hotel_Bookings.ipynb`](./Hotel_Bookings.ipynb)
+- View the notebook directly in GitHub: [`Diabetes_risk_prediction.ipynb`](./Diabetes_risk_prediction.ipynb)
-- Or open it in Google Colab to run it interactively: [Open In Colab](https://colab.research.google.com/drive/1dP5EWc7Bt-bFV1ESSgzswU5m8QdBLyxE?usp=sharing)
+- Or open it in Google Colab to run it interactively: [Diabetes risk prediction notebook](https://colab.research.google.com/drive/1Du8zQ7McMuiiVN3Nw97EM3nAamekvxB9?usp=sharing)

 ## 🙋‍♂️ About Me